 3. Company Description

-The company description should include a mission statement, the company principals, any strategic partners, and your corporate structure.
+The company description should include a mission statement, the company principles, any strategic partners, and your corporate structure.
+It will be relatively short.

 4. Market Analysis

 After you’ve told the lender what your company does and who does it, you’ll want to provide a competitive analysis of your market.
+Let’s be clear: the market analysis is not a full marketing plan.
+That will come later.
+The market analysis focuses on the qualities of the market, not a detailed plan of how you’ll capture it.
 Identify the existing gaps that your business will fill.
 A business plan’s market analysis should include:

 - An industry overview and outlook